-• Stop or slow the boat and circle toward the person overboard.

-• Try to approach heading into the wind or into the waves.

-- Keep person overboard constantly in sight. - When almost alongside, turn off the engine in gear to prevent propeller "windmilling".
+- Stop or slow the boat and circle toward the person overboard. - Try to aproach heading into the wind or into the waves. - Keep person overboard constantly in sight. - When almost alongside, stop the engine in gear to prevent propeller "windmilling".